 Summary

 The Duty Position of the Health Services Officer has evolved significantly during the course of the COVID-19 Pandemic.
 Although noted and required in regulation, the role of the HSO had previously been largely overlooked and underutilized.
 Today, building on the work done by Health Service Officers over the 2 years of the Pandemic, Health Services is becoming more focused on the principles of Public Health, including the teaching aspects of improved self-care, and the scientific basis behind the planning and execution of the techniques for Force Protection.
 In addition, Health Services has stepped up to coordinate the vital basic first aid training all CAP Members need to execute our many mission.
-Health Services Officers may come from a wide range of backgrounds, but share the common ground of a basis in preventive health care that can enhance how CAP can continue to safely and effectively support our Air Force missions without sacrificing the health and safety of our personnel.
+Health Services Officers may come from a wide range of backgrounds, but share the common ground of a basis in preventive health care that can enhance how CAP can continue to safely and effectively support our missions without sacrificing the health and safety of our personnel.